July Crisis: Austria-Hungary declares war on Serbia (28 July)

-At 11:00 a.m. on 28 July, Austria declared war on Serbia.
+At 11:00 a.m. on 28 July, Austria-Hungary declared war on Serbia.
 Following instructions from Bethmann Hollweg, Tschirschky did not present Wilhelm's "Stop in Belgrade" proposal until noon.
-At 1:00 a.m. on 29 July 1914 the first shots of the First World War were fired by the Austrian monitor SMS Bodrog, which bombarded Belgrade in response to Serbian sappers blowing up the railway bridge over the river Sava which linked the two countries.
-In the Russian Empire, partial mobilization was ordered for the four military districts bordering Austria-Hungary.
-Wilhelm sent a telegram to Nicholas asking for Russian support for the Austrian war against Serbia.
-Nicholas replied: "Am glad you are back ...
+At 1:00 a.m. on 29 July 1914 the first shots of the First World War were fired by the Austro-Hungarian monitor SMS Bodrog, which bombarded Belgrade in response to Serbian sappers blowing up the railway bridge over the river Sava which linked the two countries.
+In the Russian Empire, partial mobilisation was ordered for the four military districts bordering Austria-Hungary.
+Wilhelm sent a telegram to Nicholas asking for Russian support for the Austro-Hungarian war against Serbia.
+Nicholas replied: "Am glad you are back...
 I appeal to you to help me.
-An ignoble war has been declared on a weak country ...
-Soon I shall be overwhelmed by pressure brought upon me ... to take extreme measures which will lead to war.
+An ignoble war has been declared on a weak country...
+Soon I shall be overwhelmed by pressure brought upon me... to take extreme measures which will lead to war.
 To try and avoid such a calamity as a European war, I beg you in the name of our old friendship to do what you can to stop your allies from going too far."

 Shortly after declaring war on Serbia, Conrad informed the Germans that Austria-Hungary could not start operations until 12 August, to much fury in Berlin.
 Bavarian diplomat Count Lerchenfeld reported to Munich: "The Imperial government is thus put into the extraordinarily difficult position of being exposed during the intervening period to the other Powers’ proposals for mediation and conferences, and if it continues to maintain its previous reserve towards such proposals, the odium of having provoked a world war will in the end recoil on it, even in the eyes of the German people.
 But a successful war on three fronts (viz, in Serbia, Russia and France) can not be initiated and carried on such a basis.
 It is imperative that the responsibility for any extension of the conflict to the Powers not directly concerned should under all circumstances fall on Russia alone."
-At the same time, the German Ambassador to Russia, Portalés, reported that, based on a conversation with Sazonov, Russia was prepared to make "astonishing" concessions by promising to pressure Serbia to agree to most of the Austrian demands to avoid a war.
+At the same time, the German ambassador to Russia, Portalés, reported that, based on a conversation with Sazonov, Russia was prepared to make "astonishing" concessions by promising to pressure Serbia to agree to most of the Austro-Hungarian demands to avoid a war.
 The prospect of talks was rejected out of hand by Bethmann Hollweg.